 Changing your contact information with DOR does not update your contact information with other agencies.
 Please update your contact information with other agencies directly.

 Change your business structure

-Contact the Department of Consumer and Business Services if the structure change affects your workers' compensation insurance or Workers' Benefit Fund assessment.
+Contact the DCBS if the structure change affects your workers' compensation insurance or Workers' Benefit Fund assessment.

 Frequently Asked Questions

 No, there is no charge for getting an Oregon BIN.

 Payments for their services are subject to withholding (S corporation or C corporation).

 True dividends, usually paid no more than once a year, aren’t subject to